So it's another Supporters Trust?

 collectively by the fans, with the shares held - in Trust - in their name.
 They can

-means that we've put money into the club in exchange for a tangible share in the
+meant that we put money into the club in exchange for a tangible share in the

 ownership of the club.